What's maybe even more weird is that none of them bear more than a passing resemblance to one another.

 Then they have to run away to Egypt because all the babies under two are to be killed on the King's orders, so Joseph learns in another dream.

-Mary's sister Elizabeth has a baby 6 months old which somehow escapes this slaughter too.
+Mary's 80 year-old (sic) cousin, Elizabeth, has a baby 6 months old which somehow escapes this slaughter too.

 Well, that all seems perfectly clear.